 - Subscribe to delivery alerts.
 All of the major delivery services offer some kind of notification service for package updates.
 Opt in to receive the most up-to-date information available.

 - Keep the area around your front porch clear and visible.
-This is a burglary prevention tip often shared by police officers.
+This burglary prevention tip is often shared by police officers.
 Thieves want to be able to get to and from your doorstep undetected.
 When they’re likely to be seen, they’re more likely to choose another target.